 Choosing the right vendor

 Most businesses begin by using the most well-known shipping vendors.
 Big names like UPS and FedEx feel safe and established, and your volume may be small enough to justify the expense.
 However, as your business grows, you will need to choose a multi-step and multi-vendor shipping arrangement to ensure faster deliveries at a reasonable price.

 "While using just one carrier may seem like a simple solution, it may not be the most cost-effective one," said Amine Khechfe, co-founder of shipping solutions company Endicia.
 "Small businesses should take the time to identify the right shipping mix for their business needs."

 Khechfe recommended that e-commerce businesses consider the U.S. Postal Service as an alternative to private carriers, especially if they regularly ship bulky products.
-Business owners should take surcharges into account for services like weekend or rural delivery, and use this information to determine the most economical options for meeting customer delivery expectations, he said.
+Business owners should also consider surcharges for services such as weekend or rural delivery and use this information to determine the most economical options for meeting customer delivery expectations, he said.